 Figure 8a shows that UGs observed several types of submesoscale instabilities, in terms of gravity instability, symmetric instability and mixed instabilities from symmetric and centrifugal instabilities at the anticyclonic eddy's edge.
 Figure 8b shows submesoscale instabilities in 2019.
-In this case, gravity instability dominates the upper mixed layer-, while Ssymmetric and centrifugal instabilities are not significant.
-These two cases provide us enough information to detect frontal genesis processes in Eulerian viewin-Euler-filed, while Navis-NAVIS or Argos provide frontal information in Lagrange view.
+In this case, gravity instability dominates the upper mixed layer, while symmetric and centrifugal instabilities are not significant.
+These two cases provide us enough information to detect frontal genesis processes in Eulerian view, while NAVIS or Argos provide frontal information in Lagrange view.